92green/dataparcels/packages/dataparcels-docs/src/pages/index.md

 ### 1. Data editing

-<Link to="/data-editing">Data editing</Link> is the ability to manipulate data based on user input, in a way that's expressive to code.
+<Link to="/data-editing">Data editing</Link> is the ability to manipulate data based on user input.
 This includes:
 - <Link to="/data-editing">Data traversal</Link>
 - <Link to="/data-editing">Binding data to inputs</Link>
 - <Link to="/data-editing">Merging partial changes</Link> into larger data structures